knative/docs/docs/install/operator/configuring-eventing-cr.md

       broker-controller/eventing-controller: docker.io/knative-images-repo5/broker-eventing-controller:latest
 ```

-If you would like to replace the image defined by environment variable, e.g. the envorinment variable `DISPATCHER_IMAGE`
+If you want to replace the image defined by environment variable, for example, the environment variable `DISPATCHER_IMAGE`
-in the container `controller` of the deployment `imc-controller`, you need to adjust your CR into the following, if the
+in the container `controller` of the deployment `imc-controller`, you must modify the CR as follows, if the
 target image is `docker.io/knative-images-repo5/DISPATCHER_IMAGE:latest`:

 ```